 This local printer gives a special price break offered exclusively to your specific clients as a way to create more business.
 And, more than likely, the printer is glad to help since he or she knows that by doing so you will constantly send that specific printer more clients.
 It's win-win.

 You can call it your “Incredible Invitation Incentive,” which includes the planning and printing of wedding invitations.
-(Also, the design, mailing and response management of those invitations could also involve the co-services of a graphic designer, mailing house as well as the printer.)
-You see, you are not competing with the printer but both of you are seeking a same market.
+(Also, the design, mailing, and response management of those invitations could also involve the co-services of a graphic designer, mailing house, as well as the print shop.)
+You see, you are not competing with the printer but both of you are seeking and serving the same market.

 That's it for now.
 Ultimately, remember that by dividing your core you will paradoxically multiply your chances of getting more business.
 Each one of your “divisions” can cater to its own individual niche.
 If you own and operate multiple niches, when added up they can become very profitable for you.

 A mistake businesspeople often make is when they try to sell their company directly in every communication they produce.
 (I'm referring to the idea that they try to sell their company as being merely open for business, also called “institutional advertising,” and not direct marketing, which is different.)

 Institutional advertising will draw up immediate clients.
 When advertising, they spend hoards of cash on repeated, slick, and entertaining ads.
 When marketing to people for the first time, they blab on until the cows come home.
 When sending out information, they send beautifully designed packages that make shipping crates look like a joke!